EDGDrummond/snarkExplainer/part-1/argument-of-knowledge.md

 <summary>What sort of claim does a zk proof make?</summary>

-"With 99.99...% likelihood, the following claim is true: Alice has >1 Eth"
+"With 99.99...% likelihood, the following claim is true: Alice has more than 1 Eth"

 </details>

-## Verifiable computation
+## Verifiable Computation

 <mark style="color:purple;">**zkSNARKs**</mark> are an example of <mark style="color:purple;">**Verifiable Computation**</mark> (VC), which means a system where computational work is checked to see if it was done correctly.
 The proof that is created is evidence that the computation was done correctly.